discohook/discohook/packages/site/public/guide-files/troubleshooting/attachments.md

 ## Why are my attachments showing "File Missing"? / Why doesn't my welcomer/flow show the files I added?

 This happens when you refresh the page or load a backup with attachments in it.
-When files are added to the message from your computer, they are only stored temporarily within your browser.
+When files are added to the message from your computer, they are currently only stored temporarily within your browser.

-If you want to make your attached files persist in backups, share links, or just refreshing the page, you can choose to upload it to a filehosting service.

 ## How do I fix "Some filenames are used more than once"?